buda-base/owl-schema/lang-tags.md

 #### Khmer

 - `km` for Khmer in Khmer script
-- `km-x-khfemc` for Khmer Romanized via the FEMC romanization
+- `km-x-kmfemc` for Khmer Romanized via the FEMC romanization

 #### Mongolian